Static Spacetimes In Higher Dimensional Scalar-Torsion Theories With Non-Minimal Derivative Coupling: Static Spacetimes: General Setup

 \subsection{Master equation}

-Now, we are ready to discuss the static solution of both the torsion field equation \eqref{torsioneom} and the Klein Gordon equation \eqref{scalareom}.
-Inserting the vielbein \eqref{vielbeinD} and the torsion scalar \eqref{torsionscalarD} into \eqref{torsioneom} and assuming $\phi(r)$, we find some equations as follows.
+Now, we are ready to discuss the static solutions of both the torsion field equation \eqref{torsioneom} and the Klein Gordon equation \eqref{scalareom}.
+Inserting the vielbein \eqref{vielbeinD} and the torsion scalar \eqref{torsionscalarD} into \eqref{torsioneom} and assuming $\phi(r)$, we find some equations as the following

 \begin{enumerate} \item For $ \mu=0 $ and $ \lambda=0 $

 \item For $ \mu=1 $ and $ \lambda=1 $

 \item For $ \mu=i $ and $ \lambda=i $